immasei/food-tracker-go/README.md

 ### Source Code Structure

 Our project utilises React Native + Expo.
 The main project folder is `food`.
-As we uses React Router, the main page files are located inside the `./food/app/` directory.
+As we use React Router, the main page files are located inside the `./food/app/` directory.

 **In the `./food/app/` directory:**
 - The `(main)` folder is built for Tab navigation.
 The pages in this folder only act as entrance points and import the pages in other folders to achieve the Tab navigation.
 The `_layout.tsx` file inside this `(main)` folder defines the Tab navigation.